 If you'd like to join a local stitch along, opportunities are often shared on Craigslist.
 There are also many organizations that will coordinate stitch alongs for church or hospital needs.

 Mystery Stitch Alongs

-A designer will post parts of a pattern and stitchers will complete it without knowing exactly what they are stitching until the pattern begins to be revealed.
-These are done online and a great example of this is the year-long stitch along by Frosted Pumpkin Stitchery.
+At a mystery stitch along, a designer will post parts of a pattern and stitchers will complete it without knowing exactly what they are stitching until the pattern begins to be revealed.
+These are done online, and a great example of this is the year-long stitch along by Frosted Pumpkin Stitchery.
 You will get pieces of a pattern throughout a year and you will post your progress on Facebook or Flickr.
-These are fun but can be frustrating if you don't like surprises.
-You usually sign up ahead of time.
-Many times you will have the theme of the Mystery SAL but that is it.
-You will not see the pattern until it is released.
-If you like a certain style of a cross stitch designer, then you should be safe but if you aren't sure, this might not be the best bet for you to join in.
+If you like a certain style of a cross stitch designer, then you should be safe, but if you aren't sure, this might not be the best bet for you to join in.

 It's a Great Way to Meet Friends

 Stitch alongs are a great way to meet friends that love stitching as much as you do.
 It is fun to see everyone's take on a project and idea of a specific pattern.
 Local stitch alongs can promote local independent stores.
 You can also learn new stitches and maybe even meet your new best stitchy friend.
 Stitch alongs are also a great way for new designers to get their name out there in the cross stitch world.
-Forums and social media groups showcase the amazing work done through stitch alongs.
-There are so many options for meeting people and celebrating cross stitch with stitch along.
 From online groups to Friday night stitch parties; the stitch along is here to stay.
 Happy cross stitching!